smutt/rssac002-web-api/README.md

 `week` may be set or not set.
 If set, data is returned per ISO 8601 week instead of per date.
 The first week is the week containing `start_date`, and the last week is the week containing `end_date`.

-For RSSAC002 data the values for each date in a week are summed together.
+The values for each date in a week are summed together.
 If the value for a date is `null`, a value of `0` is used instead.

+For 'zone-size' data for all root zone serial numbers is returned.

 For `instance-detail` setting `week` has no effect.